 While I never take the term “the best” seriously, I heard so many people order enough Wet Judy sandwiches for me to promise myself that I’ll have to come back and check out what seems to be a favorite at Don’s.

 A minute later I was enjoying my coffee.
-I looked at the grill and noticed that an omelette was being beautifully folded and a half dozen other orders being prepared, but to tell you the truth, I was only interested in the omelette.
+I looked at the grill and noticed that an omelette was being beautifully folded and a half dozen other orders being prepared.
+To tell you the truth, I was only interested in the omelette.
 If I were cooking, I would need a half dozen different timers to keep everything straight or a few microwave ovens.
 I didn’t see any timers or microwaves at Don’s; I only saw Don’s back as he stayed focused on his mission.

 My three-egg omelette was served filled with steak, cheese, onion, and peppers before I had a chance to finish my first cup of coffee.
 One taste and I, once again, realized why this place stays busy.